Grow Your Own Vegetables

 Community gardening is also a great way to meet your neighbors and learn organic gardening practices.
 Beginners and experienced gardeners are welcome.
 Composted soil is available in raised beds and water access is provided.
 The gardens are located at the corner of Sycamore and Railroad streets.

 Beds will be available for lease starting March 1.
-Call to reserve your bed today!
+Stop in the office to reserve your bed today!
 Rental fee is $15 per 5’ x 10’ bed for the entire growing season.
 Multiple beds can be rented.

 Contact the Genoa Township Park District to reserve your garden space for 2018!
 815-784-5612